 What are Theft Offenses?

 Theft crimes involve those offenses which relate to the stealing of the property of another.
 Stealing refers to the taking of another’s property with the intent to permanently deprive that person of the property.
-Theft may me committed in a variety of forms, hence the various offenses that prohibit and punish theft-related conduct.
+Theft may be committed in a variety of forms, hence the various offenses that prohibit and punish theft-related conduct.
 For instance, theft may be committed in its most obvious form – stealing a physical object from another.
-This may be carried about by taking something from another without permission with the intent to keep it or taking an item from a store without rendering payment, most commonly known as Shoplifting.
+This may happen by taking something from another without permission with the intent to keep it or taking an item from a store without rendering payment, most commonly known as shoplifting.
 These forms of theft occur where the offender takes possession of the object from the alleged victim or rightful owner of the property.

 Read our case results and testimonials for theft offenses.

 If you have been charged with a theft offense and need representation, contact the RI defense attorneys at the Law Office of John L. Calcagni III by email or call today at (401) 351-5100 to schedule a free consultation.